MaxDude132/drf-serializer-prefetch/README.md

 ### Adding compatibility with django-zen-queries or other libraries

-The goal of this library is to make is easy to not have to think about prefetching.
+The goal of this library is to make it easy to not have to think about prefetching.
 However, this comes with the potential danger of not thinking enough about prefetching.
-To avoid discovering issues only once in production, you can extend the `PrefetchingListSerializer` and `PrefetchingSerializerMixin` by defining a new mixin that will be inherited by both.
-In this mixin, you can override the `queryset_after_prefetch` and `call_to_representation` methods to add some behaviour right after the prefetching has been done on the queryset and right before or after calling `super().to_representation(instance)` on the serializer.
+To avoid discovering issues only once in production, you can add django-zen-queries in the mix.
+To do so, simply extend the `PrefetchingListSerializer` and `PrefetchingSerializerMixin` by defining a new mixin that will be inherited by both.
+In this mixin, you can override the `queryset_after_prefetch` and `call_to_representation` methods to add some behaviour right after the prefetching has been done on the queryset and right before or after calling `super().to_representation(instance)` on the serializer respectively.
 For django-zen-queries, it looks something like this:

 ``` python
 from contextlib import nullcontext